By Rajabu Juma Rajabu – Art in Tanzania internship

 - Trawling: Imagine a huge net being dragged behind a boat.
 The boat hopes to catch large schools of fish within the net and tire them out, forcing them into the back of the net.
 This practice can be done on the bottom of the ocean or in mid-water.

 - Trolling.
-You have probably seen this one along the coastline where a boat has multiple lines being dragged behind a boat.
-This is a sustainable approach to open-water fishing because fish are brought to the boat soon after being caught and released without as much stress as other methods.
+You have probably seen this one along the coastline, where a boat has multiple lines being dragged behind it.
+This is a sustainable approach to open-water fishing because fish are brought to the ship soon after being caught and released, resulting in less stress compared to other methods.
 It has minimal bycatch and a sustainable approach.

 ADVANTAGES OF SUSTAINABLE FISHING: